hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 The `ip_allocation_policy` block supports:

-* `use_ip_aliases` - (Optional) Whether alias IPs will be used for pod IPs in the cluster.
-Defaults to `true` if the `ip_allocation_policy` block is defined, and to the API default otherwise.
-Prior to June 17th 2019, the default on the API is `false`; afterwards, it's `true`.

-* `cluster_secondary_range_name` - (Optional) The name of the secondary range to be used as for the cluster CIDR block.
-The secondary range will be used for pod IP addresses.
-This must be an existing secondary range associated with the cluster subnetwork.
+* `cluster_secondary_range_name` - (Optional) The name of the existing secondary range in the cluster's subnetwork to use for pod IP addresses.
+Alternatively, `cluster_ipv4_cidr_block` can be used to automatically create a GKE-managed one.

-* `services_secondary_range_name` - (Optional) The name of the secondary range to be used as for the services CIDR block.
-The secondary range will be used for service ClusterIPs.
-This must be an existing secondary range associated with the cluster subnetwork.
+* `services_secondary_range_name` - (Optional) The name of the existing
+secondary range in the cluster's subnetwork to use for service `ClusterIP`s.
+Alternatively, `services_ipv4_cidr_block` can be used to automatically create a GKE-managed one.

 * `cluster_ipv4_cidr_block` - (Optional) The IP address range for the cluster pod IPs.
 Set to blank to have a range chosen with the default size.
 Set to /netmask (e.g. /14) to have a range chosen with a specific netmask.
 Set to a CIDR notation (e.g. 10.96.0.0/14) from the RFC-1918 private networks (e.g. 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to pick a specific range to use.
-This field will only work if your cluster is VPC-native- when `ip_allocation_policy.use_ip_aliases` is undefined or set to true.
-If your cluster is not VPC-native, use `cluster_ipv4_cidr`.

-* `node_ipv4_cidr_block` - (Optional) The IP address range of the node IPs in this cluster.
-    This should be set only if `create_subnetwork` is true.
-    Set to blank to have a range chosen with the default size.
-Set to /netmask (e.g. /14) to have a range chosen with a specific netmask.
-Set to a CIDR notation (e.g. 10.96.0.0/14) from the RFC-1918 private networks (e.g. 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to pick a specific range to use.

 * `services_ipv4_cidr_block` - (Optional) The IP address range of the services IPs in this cluster.
 Set to blank to have a range chosen with the default size.
 Set to /netmask (e.g. /14) to have a range chosen with a specific netmask.
 Set to a CIDR notation (e.g. 10.96.0.0/14) from the RFC-1918 private networks (e.g. 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to pick a specific range to use.

-* `create_subnetwork`- (Optional) Whether a new subnetwork will be created automatically for the cluster.

-* `subnetwork_name` - (Optional) A custom subnetwork name to be used if create_subnetwork is true.
-    If this field is empty, then an automatic name will be chosen for the new subnetwork.

 The `master_auth` block supports: